 Stitchers often tape small scraps of yarn to a piece of cardboard or notebook paper for their key, logging the corresponding information next to it.

 Need some help?
-Bluprint member Underground Crafter offers a pattern with instructions for planning a temperature scarf.
+Craftsy member Underground Crafter offers a pattern with instructions for planning a temperature scarf.